brampat/brampat.github.io/2024-07-26_Why_AppSec/README.md

 A football match or tournament has a clear goal and a clear set of rules, time limit etc. Within that set of rules, there will be losers and winners, typically one (eventual) winner and all the other competitors per definition will be the losers. <img align="right" src="soccer.png" style="width: 400px; padding: 10px;" margin="10px">

 A security compliance regulation is similar to that finite game.
 If you pass the regulation, you're done, right?
-Wrong: as soon as you stop playing the game, you loce.
+Wrong: as soon as you stop playing the game, you lose.

 ### The Infinite game